anguyen120/plater/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 My solution for [Capital One's MindSumo challenge](https://www.mindsumo.com/contests/d052bcf8-4580-4922-95ef-a9f6ceaf0f10) to build a web app to help people pick the right restaurant.
+My submission led me to be invited to Capital One’s Software Engineering Summit in May 2020.

 [![Product Name Screen Shot][product-screenshot]](https://p1ater.netlify.com/) This web app features: